 THE DO’s OF NAMING YOUR FOOD TRUCK

-- DO consider making the name descriptive, so that potential customers are immediately informed of the menu items on your truck.
+- Consider making the name descriptive, so that potential customers are immediately informed of the menu items on your truck.
 Research has shown that businesses with names that identify their products or services are more successful than non-descriptively named businesses.

-- DO keep the description general enough so that you can, if desired, expand your menu in the future.
+- Keep the description general enough so that you can, if desired, expand your menu in the future.

-- DO consider the oral impact of the name.
+- Consider the oral impact of the name.
 How it will sound when spoken?
 Try writing down a list of words that could describe your food truck business, then mixing them up into different combinations and saying them out loud to see how they sound.

-- DO choose a name that is easy to understand, pronounce, and remember.
+- Choose a name that is easy to understand, pronounce, and remember.

-- DO make the name unique enough to distinguish your food truck from others on the street.
+- Make the name unique enough to distinguish your food truck from others on the street.

-- DO choose a name that will not be easily imitated by competitors.
+- Choose a name that will not be easily imitated by competitors.

-- DO consider how the business name could be shortened by the public.
+- Consider how the business name could be shortened by the public.
 Just as a child’s initials can spell out an embarrassing word, so could the abbreviation for a business.

-- DO come up with a list of several potential names, and then try them out on close friends and family members to get their reactions.
+- Come up with a list of several potential names, and then try them out on close friends and family members to get their reactions.

-- DO live with your ideas for a while, to see how they sound and feel with the passage of time.
+- Live with your ideas for a while, to see how they sound and feel with the passage of time.

-- DO keep alternatives in mind, in the event that further research reveals that the name you would like to use is not available.
+- Keep alternatives in mind, in the event that further research reveals that the name you would like to use is not available.